Training Deep Physics-Informed Kolmogorov-Arnold Networks: Experimental Results

 \subsection{Burgers' Equation}

-We next consider Burgers' equation (see \ref{appD2} for details) and follow the same experimental procedure.
+We next consider Burgers' equation (see \ref{app:pdes2} for details) and follow the same experimental procedure.
 As summarized in Table \ref{tab4}, the best-performing configuration corresponds to $\alpha = 0$ and $\beta = 1$, closely followed by $\alpha = 1$, $\beta = 1$.
-Although the difference in mean relative $L^2$ error between these two configurations is small, the former exhibits a substantially lower standard error, indicating more robustness.
+Although the difference in mean relative $L^2$ error between these two configurations is small, the former exhibits a substantially lower SEM, indicating more robustness.
 We therefore retain $\alpha = 0$, $\beta = 1$ for the subsequent experiments.
-Figure \ref{fig10} shows the predicted solution for the seed with the lowest relative $L^2$ error ($2.46 \times 10^{-4}$), together with the reference solution and the absolute error field, which retains a maximum value of $\mathcal{O}(10^{-3})$.
+Figure \ref{fig10} shows the predicted solution for the seed with the lowest relative $L^2$ error ($2.46 \times 10^{-4}$), together with the reference solution and the absolute error field.

 We then compare RGA KAN with baseline cPIKAN and PirateNet architectures at matched parameter counts.
 Table \ref{tab5} reports the corresponding results.
 Again, the training times per iteration are lower for the baseline architectures, and RGA KAN achieves the lowest relative $L^2$ error, approximately halving the error of cPIKAN and PirateNet.
 Interestingly, unlike the Allen--Cahn case, the cPIKAN model initialized using our proposed Glorot-like scheme does not diverge here and even achieves slightly better performance than PirateNet.
 However, given the overlapping standard errors, the two are essentially comparable.
 RGA KAN exhibits both the lowest mean error and the smallest variability across seeds.